While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 WRITING YOUR FIRST BLOG POST:

 To write and publish your blog posts go to Dashboard and select Posts.
 Select Add New and start writing your first blog post.
-Right now longer blog posts, answering specific questions your readers have , tend to work better than writing about you, you, you.
+Right now longer blog posts, answering specific questions your readers have, tend to work better than writing about you, you, you.

-You can and you should infuse your personality because this is what separates you and makes you stand out from other bloggers, but don’t make it a ‘me, me, me’ post.
+You can and you should infuse your personality because this is what separates you and makes you stand out from other bloggers but don’t make it a ‘me, me, me’ post.

 When I read other blog posts, it’s because I want to learn something and get tips for destinations and what to do there.
-I don’t care about the blogger, unless I find the blog posts very valuable and informative.
+I don’t care about the blog unless I find the blog posts very valuable and informative.

 This is when I might come back and be interested in the person behind the blog.
 Many of your readers will come to your blog, having no clue who you are.
-They are mainly looking for tips, value, information, wanting to be educated or entertained.
+They are mainly looking for tips, value, and information, wanting to be educated or entertained.

 This might seem to be overwhelming the first time you create a page and a blog post, but you will become used to it very fast and it will become like second nature to you.